-No, our scholarships do not cover the expense of a Foundation year and students that have been awarded a scholarship must meet the conditions of their course offer prior to benefitting from the scholarship (ie IELTS , Foundation Year, Pre-sessional English courses).
+No, students that have been awarded a scholarship must meet the conditions of their course offer prior to benefiting from the scholarship.

-All of the scholarships listed on our webpages are only open to applicants that have not yet started their studies at the University of Westminster.
-The only exceptions to this are the Distant Horizons Awards that we offer, the Quintin Hogg – English as an Additonal Language Scholarship, and the Quintin Hogg - Outreach in Session Scholarship.
+All of the scholarships listed on our scholarship webpages are only open to applicants that have not yet started their studies at the University of Westminster.
+Funding options for our current students can be found on our Other Funding Options page.

 Yes, we are happy to accept scholarship applications from transfer students as long as you apply within the set deadlines and before you start your studies here.

-The University website has a section for International students which includes a section called ‘Where are you from?’
-This should help you to see if your qualification is equivalent to a UK degree or Masters.
+The University website has a section for International students which includes a section called ‘Your country’ This should help you to see if your qualification is equivalent to a UK degree or Masters.

-Alternatively, please see our postgraduate overseas equivalency guide.
+Alternatively, please see our overseas academic qualifications equivalency guide (PDF).